Top 15 Business Process Management Software to Consider for 2025

 4. Monitoring and measuring business resources

-5. Optimizing business processes
+5. Optimising business processes

-when a business process is designed, little attention is paid to the redundant or repetitive tasks that make up the process.
-Only once the process is operational, do the redundancies crop up.
+When a business process is designed, little attention is paid to the redundant or repetitive tasks that make up the process.
+Only once the process is operational do the redundancies crop up.
 Applying BPM methodologies to business processes eliminates redundant steps in the process and identifies repetitive, low-value steps that can be automated.

 6. Checking costs to make daily operations more streamlined